 Eosinophilic esophagitis is a disease characterized by the presence of a large number of eosinophils, a type of white blood cell, which causes inflammation in the esophagus.
 This inflammation can lead to stiffening or narrowing of the esophagus, which can lead to difficulty swallowing (dysphagia) or food getting stuck in the esophagus.
 The cause in adults has not been clearly identified, but an allergic reaction to environmental and/or food allergens have been suggested in individuals who are genetically susceptible.
 There is a strong association with food allergies, environmental allergies, asthma, and atopic dermatitis.
 Hence the worsening of symptoms during spring and fall.
 This condition was initially thought to be rare, but has been increasing over the years, possibly due to increasing recognition.
 Current estimates of this condition may be as high as two to three per 10,000 individuals.

-The most common presentation is dysphagia, or difficulties swallowing solid foods, and history of food impaction in which food gets lodged in the esophagus and is unable to pass into the stomach.
+The most common presentation is dysphagia, or difficulty swallowing solid foods, and a history of food impaction in which food gets lodged in the esophagus and is unable to pass into the stomach.
 Most adults with symptoms are between the ages of 20 to 40, although there have been cases of adults presenting at much later ages.
-Other less common symptoms include heartburn, chest pain, and/or upper abdominal pain.
-In patients suspected of having eosinophilic esophagitis, the first diagnostic test is typically an upper endoscopy, in which a thin, flexible tube with a camera, evaluates your esophagus, and biopsies are obtained from the lining of your esophagus.
+Other less common symptoms include heartburn, chest pain and/or upper abdominal pain.
+In patients suspected of having eosinophilic esophagitis, the first diagnostic test is typically an upper endoscopy, in which a thin, flexible tube with a camera evaluates and takes biopsies from your esophagus.
 Biopsies reveal a high number of eosinophils, and the diagnosis is confirmed by excluding underlying acid reflux disease.